pavelsytnik/Sandbox/README.md

 ## Installation

 The program is built via CMake.
 Now only MSVC support has been implemented.
-In future, I am planning add GCC support and other Windows&Linux compilers.
+In future, I am going to add GCC support and other Windows&Linux compilers.

 You should download SDL2 by yourself and set the path to it in `cmake/path_to_sdl2.cmake`.